The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

 FHEQ Level 6

-Demonstrate an ability to deploy a range of established techniques, including skills utilised in the observation and recording of animal behaviour (RC6505), design of animal enclosures (RC6507), the effective communication of information to a range of specialist and non-specialist audiences (RC6512) and the collection of data, experimental design and data analysis (RC6506)
+Demonstrate an ability to deploy a range of established techniques, including skills utilised within the laboratory, species identification, survey skills and the collection of data, experimental design and data analysis (RC6506)

 Demonstrate an ability to manage ones own learning, and to make use of primary sources of literature to formulate new ideas and draw conclusions (all modules)